mrsimi/mrsimi/README.md

 ### Hi there 👋

 My name is Simi.
 I am a Software Engineer from Nigeria.
-Background in Mechanical Engineering looking into an alternate future of Robotics Engineering.
-And I love building stuffs.
+Background in Mechanical Engineering looking into a future in Robotics building lot of them.
+And I love tinkering stuffs.

 <!--
 **mrsimi/mrsimi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.